 Ernest J. Talarico, III, age 42, has served as a member of our Board of Directors since 1999.
 Mr. Talarico has worked for Mesirow Financial Holdings, Inc., a diversified financial services firm headquartered in Chicago, Illinois since 1998, where he has been a Managing Director since June 2008.
 Prior to becoming Managing Director, Mr. Talarico served as Senior Vice President from 2005 to 2008, Vice President from 2003 to 2005 and Investment Executive from 1998 to 2003.
 Mr. Talarico specializes in financial planning and asset allocation, as well as other wealth accumulation and preservation strategies for individuals and businesses.
 Mr. Talarico sits on several boards and committees, including the Mutual Fund Committee at Mesirow Financial and the Select Advisory Board and Committee at Mesirow Financial.
-Mr. Talarico has also been the Chairman for the local chapter of the Cystic Fibrosis Foundation and the Founder and Chairman of the Talarico Ataxia Foundation.
+Mr. Talarico has also been the Chairman of the Talarico Ataxia Foundation.
 Mr. Talarico holds a bachelor's degree from the University of Iowa as well as licenses in equities, options and managed futures.

 Lota Zoth, age 53, has been a member of our Board of Directors since November 2012.
 Ms. Zoth served as Senior Vice President and Chief Financial Officer of MedImmune, Inc. from April 2004 to July 2007 and also served as its Controller and Principal Accounting Officer.
-Prior to joining MedImmune in 2002, Ms. Zoth served as Senior Vice President, Corporate Controller and Principal Accounting Officer at PSINet Inc., and Vice President, Corporate Controller and Chief Accounting Officer at Sodexho Marriott Services, Inc. Ms. Zoth also held senior management positions at Marriott International and PepsiCo, Inc. Ms. Zoth served as an auditor at Ernst & Young, LLP and is a Certified Public Accountant.
-Ms. Zoth is a member of the Boards of Directors of Orexigen Therapeutics, Inc., Hyperion Therapeutics, Inc., one private company and one non-profit organization.
-Ms. Zoth received a B.B.A. in accounting, summa cum laude, from Texas Tech University.
-Ms. Zoth's experience as a board member, audit committee chair, as well as Chief Financial Officer, Controller and Principal Accounting Officer, provided her valuable and relevant executive experience at life sciences and biotechnology companies dealing with financings, mergers, acquisitions and global expansion and other strategic transactions.
+Prior to joining MedImmune in 2002, Ms. Zoth served as Senior Vice President, Corporate Controller and Principal Accounting Officer at PSINet Inc., and Vice President, Corporate Controller and Chief Accounting Officer at Sodekho Marriott Services, Inc. Ms. Zoth also held senior management positions at Marriott International and PepsiCo, Inc. Ms. Zoth is a member of the Boards of Directors of Orexigen Therapeutics, Inc., Hyperion Therapeutics, Inc., one private company and one non-profit organization.
+Ms. Zoth served as a badd member, audit committee chair, as well as Chief Financial Officer, Controller and Principal Accounting Officer, provided her valuable and relevant executive experience at life sciences and biotechnology companies dealing with financings, mergers, acquisitions and global expansion and other strategic transactions.